 Marilyn Giorgi, MD Marilyn Giorgi, MD, is an attending neonatologist with the Division of Neonatology at Children's Hospital of Philadelphia and Medical Director of CHOP Care at University Medical Center of Princeton at Plainsboro.
-Locations: CHOP Care at University Medical Center of Princeton at Plainsboro Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Howard University College of Medicine, Washington, DC ResidencyPediatrics - The Children’s Hospital of Montefiore, Albert Einstein College of Medicine, Bronx, NY FellowshipNeonatology - Schneider Children’s Hospital, New Hyde Park, NY; Albert Einstein College of Medicine, Bronx, NY; North Shore Long Island Jewish Health System, Staten Island, NY Additional TrainingGraduate Studies in Cell and Molecular Biology, Jamaica, NY Board CertificationNeonatal Resuscitation ProgramNeonatal-Perinatal MedicinePediatrics Titles and Academic Titles NeonatologistMedical Director, CHOP Care at University Medical Center of Princeton at Plainsboro Departments and Services Division of Neonatology Awards and Honors 2014, The March of Dimes 2014 Nurse of the Year Undergraduate Academic Scholarship, Organization of American States (OAS) Graduate Assistantship in Cell and Molecular Biology, St. John’s University Dr. Roland B. Scott Award (award for outstanding pediatric competence and performance), Howard University College of Medicine Candidate for Pediatric Chief Resident, The Children’s Hospital at Montefiore Leadership and Memberships Memberships in Professional Organizations American Academy of Pediatrics (AAP) National Medical Association (NMA) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Locations: CHOP Care at Penn Medicine Princeton Medical Center Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Howard University College of Medicine, Washington, DC ResidencyPediatrics - The Children’s Hospital of Montefiore, Albert Einstein College of Medicine, Bronx, NY FellowshipNeonatology - Schneider Children’s Hospital, New Hyde Park, NY; Albert Einstein College of Medicine, Bronx, NY; North Shore Long Island Jewish Health System, Staten Island, NY Additional TrainingGraduate Studies in Cell and Molecular Biology, Jamaica, NY Board CertificationNeonatal Resuscitation ProgramNeonatal-Perinatal MedicinePediatrics Titles and Academic Titles NeonatologistMedical Director, CHOP Care at University Medical Center of Princeton at Plainsboro Departments and Services Division of Neonatology Awards and Honors 2014, The March of Dimes 2014 Nurse of the Year Undergraduate Academic Scholarship, Organization of American States (OAS) Graduate Assistantship in Cell and Molecular Biology, St. John’s University Dr. Roland B. Scott Award (award for outstanding pediatric competence and performance), Howard University College of Medicine Candidate for Pediatric Chief Resident, The Children’s Hospital at Montefiore Leadership and Memberships Memberships in Professional Organizations American Academy of Pediatrics (AAP) National Medical Association (NMA) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.